Fact-checked

 • Tendency to bleeding in the gastrointestinal tract.

-Side effects Activated charcoal for poisoning
+Side effects of activated charcoal for poisoning

-Adverse reactions occur when the drug is abused and are manifested by the following symptoms:
+Side effects occur when the drug is abused and are manifested by the following symptoms:

 • Lowering blood pressure.